 Hey there!
-And welcome to our first class on meal planning.
+And welcome to our first class on how to meal plan.
 AKA Meal Planning 101.
 It's going to be a new series here on Salted Mint over the next few weeks.
-And just to get us going I've created a 5 page planner for you to download and use to get and stay in control.
+And just to get us going I've created a 5-page planner for you to download at the bottom of the post.
+You can use it to get and stay in control.

 As a professional chef, food blogger and freelance home economist, the NUMBER 1 question I get asked time and again is... "how on earth do I meal plan?"

-Well, there’s a few key steps to meal planning, but let's first talk about the why of meal planning.
+Well, there are a few key steps to meal planning.
+But let's first talk about the why of meal planning.
 My approach to cooking and meal planning is what I call the Fast & Fresh approach.
-Use simple recipes that are quick to make and eat seasonal ingredients.
+Use simple recipes that are quick to make and use seasonal ingredients.
 That's half the battle won if you follow my simple 2 step approach.

 5 Killer Reasons to Meal Plan

-- When you meal plan you eat healthier- This one's a kind of a no brainer really.
+- When you meal plan you eat healthier- This one's kind of a no-brainer really.
 When you meal plan, you are in complete control of what you eat.
-No more grabbing take out or ordering pizza on the fly.
+No more grabbing takeout or ordering pizza on the fly.
 You know exactly what you're having and you know that you've got all the ingredients to make it.

-- Meal planning helps you achieve your weight loss and fitness goals faster- When you meal plan you are saying yes to whole healthy foods and no to preservative laden ready meals.
+- Meal planning helps you achieve your weight loss and fitness goals faster- When you meal plan you are saying yes to whole healthy foods and no to preservative-laden ready meals.
 Meal planning will save you tons of empty and accidental calories.
-The kinds of calories you don't realise are in a lot of our go-to ready meals and tinned soups etc.
+The kinds of calories you don't realize are in a lot of our go-to ready meals.
+And tinned soups etc.

-- Meal planning gives you a great variety- When you take the time to meal plan (about 1 hour a week) it gives you the chance to space out your food and to find some creative recipes that you haven't tried before.
+- Meal planning gives you a great variety- When you take the time to meal plan (about 1 hour a week) it gives you the chance to space out your food.
+To find some creative recipes that you haven't tried before.
 You also have the time to think about the ingredients that you need.
 I bet when you don't meal plan, you find yourself making the same 4 recipes every week.
 Am I right?

 - Meal planning will save you buckets of time- This one may be one of the biggest wins in the meal plan game.
 These days time is literally MORE important than money.
-So, when you plan, go through your recipes, and make a list of all the ingredients that you'll need for your recipes.
+So, when you plan, go through your recipes.
+Make a list of all the ingredients that you'll need for your recipes.
 That way you are going grocery shopping 1 time!!!!
 Yes.
 One shopping trip to the grocery store is the meal planning limit.
-There is a bit of a caveat here though… you go shopping 1 time for your main items, but you split fruit and veg up into a Saturday night trip and a mid week trip, just to ensure you've always got fresh stuff on hand and nothing goes to wastes.
-Keep a sheet on the fridge for any thing you may run out of or need topping up, but keep it limited to things like milk and bread, and your mid week fruit and veg.
+There is a bit of a caveat here though.
+You go shopping 1 time for your main items.
+You split fruit and veg up into a Saturday night trip and a mid-week trip, just to ensure you've always got fresh stuff on hand.
+That way nothing goes to wastes.
+Keep a sheet on the fridge for anything you may run out of or need topping up, but keep it limited to things like milk and bread, and your mid-week fruit and veg.

-I use Saturday afternoon to sit down with a cup of tea or coffee, sometimes even a cheeky glass of wine and make my meal plan for the following week.
-Being the first day of the weekend, my mind isn't cluttered with things like "what to wear to work tomorrow", "do I need to do laundry", "do the kids need help with their homework?" etc. You know... those Sunday quaestions.
+I use Saturday afternoon to sit down with a cup of tea or coffee.
+Sometimes even a cheeky glass of wine and make my meal plan for the following week.
+Being the first day of the weekend, my mind isn't cluttered with things like "what to wear to work tomorrow", "do I need to do laundry", "do the kids need help with their homework?" etc. You know... those Sunday questions.
 But there's also another reason I do this...

 When I sit down on Saturday to make my meal plan and shopping list I do the following 6 things...

 - How long do you have each night to make dinner?
 So, like we just talked about in the above point.
-How long can you afford to spend each night cooking dinner.
-Personally, I love a 30 minute meal, but sometimes I just want to spend time in my kitchen and want to meditate to the rhythm of cooking.
+How long can you afford to spend each night cooking dinner?
+Personally, I love a 30-minute meal, but sometimes I just want to spend time in my kitchen.
+I love to meditate on the rhythm of cooking.
 Chop, dice, sizzle, stir.
 Repeat.
 For some of us cooking is therapeutic and we enjoy the process.
-For others of us we want to get in and out as fast as possible.
+For others of us, we want to get in and out as fast as possible.
 So decide what you're in the mood for and find recipes that fit the bill.
 Eg. 15 minutes, 30 minutes, 1 hour or slow cooker.

 - Make the days visible- Marking out the days on the weekly calendar are a huge help.
 It lets you quickly glance and the day and you know exactly what's going on.
 Mark the days that will be tight on time with an “X” and the days that you’ll be out with an “O”.
 Leftovers can be marked with an “L”.
 You can use these for actual leftovers the following night, or you can use it as lunch the following day.